amr-abdelhamid/refbook/manuscript/main.md

 ## Types of software components - Strategies for breaking code apart

 This section is a primer about types of software components.
 As you may expect, software components may take some universal types which many experienced developers have noted.
 This will help you detect/uncover modules and enhance your code structure more effectively and efficiently.
-So, let's start with the first simple guideline for partitioning code:
+In this section, we will cover these types of software modules/components:

+* Functional (or business)
+* Utility
+* Port
+* View
+* Archtypes (or Code types)
+* Architectural style

+Before we do that, These are two guidelines for breaking code apart:

-> *Group similar code together!*
+> *Guideline 1: Group similar code together!*

 But, what if the component gets very large, the answer is a second guideline:

-> *If a module become large, look for similar code inside it, and reapply the first guideline.*
+> *Guideline 2: If a module becomes large, look for similar code inside it, and reapply the first guideline.*

 Note that determining whether or not a component is large is a subjective decision.
-In the meanwhile, some experts have coined some "rules of thumb" which may give indication that a module or component is becoming big.
-One of these rules is the 3-30 rule.
-Which states that a module may provide at least 3 and at most 30 interfaces methods or functions.
+In the meanwhile, There 3-30 "rule of thumb" may give indication whether a module or component is becoming big.
+It states that a module may provide at least 3 and at most 30 interface methods or functions.

 #### Functional (or Business)